 This is the mood I was in when I headed off to the Great Homeschool Convention.
-THIS was how our days had been for at least a month or two.
-I don’t know about you, but to me this is not okay.
-I knew I was drowning, but the way to fix it was unclear.
+This was how our days had been for at least a month or two.
+I don’t know about you, but to me, this is not okay.
+We were way behind in homeschool and I knew I was drowning, but the way to fix our problems with homeschooling was unclear.

 - Using screens too much (CHECK)

 - Longtime between books or projects (CHECK)

 The reasons why I was homeschooling out of negligence at this point are clear to me now, however at the time I just felt burnt out.
 I felt out of control and like I had no idea how to fix it.
 Luckily Sarah had tips for this as well.
 I am going to share two, and I encourage you if these stand out to you to check out her blog and podcast.
 She knocked my socks off.
 Seriously!

 I had NEVER looked at it like this before.
 I have shared before that I am not much of a planner; however, I am a little OCD when it comes to our school schedule.
 So, when life happens (like an unexpected work deadline, sickness, doctor appointments, etc) it threw off my whole routine.
 I immediately would then feel behind, and like we needed to make the work up.
 I also had a plan for my whole work week.
 Each blog scheduled perfectly.
 I made no account for sick kids.
 Or bottle fed goats (really-who knew?!), or internet problems.
 When life messed with my plan, I got grumpy, I got negligent, and that affected our homeschool.